pnnl/interflow/docs/source/sample_data.rst

 Overview
 ####################

-The following list of assumptions are applicable to the 2015 US Case Study:
+The following list of assumptions are applicable to the 2015 US sample data:

 *  Calculations are for the year 2015, the most recent year available for comprehensive county-level water use data in the US.
 When data was unavailable for 2015, the closest year available was applied or methods were developed to develop data for 2015 based on factors from previous years.
 *  Many calculation methodologies and intensity parameters are informed by the literature.
 References for these methodologies are noted in the methodology descriptions as applicable.